In this article:

 Fenugreek is generally considered safe to consume.
 Medicinal and therapeutic doses of this herb surpass the amount you would naturally receive through food, but it is thought to be safe as long as the duration of taking fenugreek is 6 months or less.

-Excessive or extended intake of fenugreek has resulted in digestive distress, headaches, lightheadedness, and an odor in urine that is similar to maple syrup.
+Excessive or extended intake of fenugreek can result in digestive distress, headaches, lightheadedness, and an odor in urine that is similar to maple syrup.
 While allergic reactions to fenugreek are rare, some have been reported.

 Those with a peanut allergy may also react to fenugreek, as both are legumes and related.
 This is due to cross-reactivity, a process in which the proteins in the two foods have similar structures and, thus, trigger similar reactions.
 (31)